 Take care of the land and the land will take care of you.
 Established in 1836 by a trapper named Frazier, Grape Lane Poultry Farm is an original Oregon pioneer farm and spiritual site of the earlier Calapulia Natives.
-Jayne Miller, owner of Grape Lane Poultry Farm is known for finding and cultivating the rare Mary Miller’s Mystery Garlic and also for her award winning Upland Savannah Oak Riparian program.
-Along with these programs, her therapeutic horticulture and medicinal herbals.
+Grape Lane Poultry Farm is known for finding and cultivating the rare Mary Miller’s Mystery Garlic and award winning Upland Savannah Oak Riparian programs.
+Along with these programs are grown therapeutic horticulture and medicinal herbals.
 Our permaculture farming program that works as partners with nature, has been featured in the Associated Press and articles in the Organic communities.

 Below is a 1915 picture of the original farm home.
 A trapper named Fraizier started building the home in 1836, and the Miller family finished building it 1934.
 And below that is Oregon’s only 2 story chicken house being built in 1901 and as it stands today on the farm.
 Also pictured are the farm activities in herbs, bees, farm culture, water harvest, and Mary Millers Mystery garlic to mention just a few of the holistic programs happening at the Farm!
 View all our pages and learn what's new at Grape Lane Poultry Farm!

 The antique chicken house still stands at Grape Lane Poultry Farm, but has been replace with the use of chicken tractors!

 A plot of grain harvested for the seeds.
 The stocks are future bedding for the garlic.